CLICK HERE TO VIEW

 PRODOS: What's your message to Australia today?

-Robert Kiyosaki: Get educated.
-I mean you can use the same power that the big global corporations use - as an individual.
-But to protest it - it's just going to keep going.
+that the big global corporations use - as an individual.
+But to protest

 PRODOS: You mean corporations are going to keep going?